-2. Greedy algorithms
+5. Greedy algorithms

 Know the main idea (selecting a locally optimal solution at each step leads to a global optimum).
 Know how to design a greedy algorithm and prove its correctness.
 Know examples of both exact and approximation greedy algorithms.
-List of problems we considered: interval scheduling, scheduling with deadlines and profits, 1/2 approximating Knapsack, Huffman code, Kruskal and Prim algorithms for min. spanning. tree.
+List of problems we considered: interval scheduling, scheduling with deadlines and profits, 1/2 approximating Knapsack, Dijkstra's algorithm, Huffman code, Kruskal's and Prim's algorithms for min. spanning. tree.
+Use notes for his topic.